CELL BUILDER REBUILD

 • Replace queen excluder on top, replace feeder, close up the hive

-The queenless, bee-packed upper box will immediately begin drawing those cells using both swarm impulse and emergency supersedure impulse — they can't smell a queen through the closed Cloake Board.
+The queenless, bee-packed upper box will immediately begin drawing those cells using both swarm impulse and emergency supersedure impulse — they can't smell a queen through the closed Cloake board.

 5

-Sunday — Two days after graft
+Thursday — Two days after graft

-Pull the Cloake Board slide to halfway open
+Pull the Cloake board slide to halfway open

 Pull the metal slide out to the halfway position.
-This allows the bees to begin normalising within the colony and they continue raising the queens — but now driven only by swarm impulse rather than the emergency supersedure impulse. finds this transition produces consistently better results.
+This allows the bees to begin normalising within the colony and they continue raising the queens — but now driven only by swarm impulse rather than the emergency supersedure impulse.
+Paul Kelly finds this transition produces consistently better results.
 The cells remain protected and undisturbed.
 Do not open the upper box.

 6

-Upcoming — Following Wednesday
+Upcoming — Following Monday

 Repeat weekly — prep for next batch

-Weekly Schedule ( Method)
+Weekly Schedule (Paul Kelly Method)

 DayTaskCritical Notes

-Friday Graft day — remove polish frame, graft larvae, reintroduce within 1 hour, close up Larvae must be under 24 hours old.
+Tuesday Graft day — remove polish frame, graft larvae, reintroduce within 1 hour, close up Larvae must be under 24 hours old.
 Return grafted frame within 1 hour maximum.

 Before You Start — Checklist